dannyledger/dannyledger/README.md

 🌏 An Auckland–based researcher with over 10 years experience helping organisations understand how people think and operate.

 ⚗ Lately, I’ve been building on my technical skills, attempting to evolve them into a hybrid data engineering and science toolkit.
+I am currently studying a Masters in CompSci with Cyber Security.
+I want to be part of technological innovations that keep people safe.

 📚 I have learned or am currently learning...
 - the critical methods and tooling of a data engineer - aiming to build and automate scalable data pipelines.